felixroos/harmonical/README.md

 - Find the best voice leading between two voicings
 - built on top of tonal.js

+## State

+This lib is still a work in progress, more features will be added.

 ## Demo

 Clone Repo and run `npm i && npm run demo`